1blackberry2/Log-Analyzer-/README.md

-# Log Analyzer
+# Log Analyzer [First Project]

-A Python command-line application to analyze log files.
+A Python command-line application to analyze log files.I Build it using A Mobile in Pydriod 3 code editor.It was a good practice feels like i actually, build something even if it's on Common Topic but soon I'll create Something Impressive.
+And I learn alot, Peace✌️Out

 ## Features